← Back to The Evidence

 regeneration through faith and repentance, not through this promise.

-regeneration is precisely what Ezekiel promised.
+regeneration is precisely what the prophets promised.

 God's promises are conditional on human faith and repentance.
 Those who ask God to give them a new heart, who seek to change, are the ones who receive it.
 The promise is God's part of a contract; human repentance is our part.